ResetXPDR/MSFS_AutoFPS/README.md

       - Recover setting determines at which altitude (ground, Alt TLOD Base or Alt TLOD Top / equivalent) settings reduction recovery can occur as enabling it at lower altitudes may not be acceptable for some users.
 The default is Alt TLOD Top.
       - Reduction Settings Suite setting determines which settings set will be reduced.
         - The presets are based on research that identified the settings most likely to improve FPS and/or reduce VRAM consumption when they are reduced, in decreasing order of effectiveness.
-        - Custom Reduction Settings Suite allow the user to select which individual settings to reduce rather than the preset sets.
+        - Custom Reduction Settings Suite allow the user to select which individual settings to reduce rather than the preset sets, the individual settings for which will appear when the user mouses over the reduction settings suite label or drop down list and Custom is currently selected.
-      - Reduction setting status panel:
-        - Only shows settings currently available for reduction based on the chosen reduction settings suite and when a flight session is active, except Custom which shows all the time.
-        - Default values are shown in black and reduced values are shown in red.
       - The Reset button will restore all settings to their default values.
     - VRAM+
       - Optional VRAM overflow protection that invokes auto settings reduction if VRAM usage exceeds a reduction threshold, nominally 98% and changeable in the config file.